ARCHIVES: HILCHOS SEUDA / OCHLIN/ BIRCHAS HAMAZON

 This applies only to the main dishes, and not to salads and drinks, though waiting for these items as well, is considered an act of Derech Eretz.

 2) One who does not wait, and eats first, is considered a "Gargaran" (Shulchan Aruch Siman 170:12 based on the Mishna in Maseches Derech Eretz Rabbah Perek 7:1.
-I am not sure of the exact literal translation of this word, but it from the commentaries on the Mishna it seems to mean something to the effect of a disrespectful, immodest, haughty person; definitely not something to want to be.)
+As to the exact literal translation of this word, which is commonly translated as a "glutton", from the commentaries on the Mishna it seems to mean something to the effect of a disrespectful, immodest, haughty person; definitely not something to want to be.)

 Halachos for Sunday, August 17, 2014

-1) It is imperative to eat with Derech Eretz, in a dignified way.
+1) It is imperative for a Yid to eat with Derech Eretz, in a dignified way.

 Some Poskim maintain that only Talmidei Chachamim (Torah scholars) need to be stringent not to drink while standing, but other people need not be stringent with this.
 (See Shulchan Aruch Harav Siman 296:15.
 Though, from his language it seems that even non Talmidei Chachamim should try and emulate the Talmidei Chachamim in this matter when possible)